userlike/joke/README.md

 ### Full mocking with partial implementation

-Use the second argument of `mock` to provide some implementation.
+Use the second argument of `mock` to provide a partial implementation.
+Behind the scenes, it extends auto-mocked module with the given implementation using `Object.assign`.

 ```typescript
 import { mock } from "@userlike/joke";